arsanig/msg-system/README.md

     "messages": [
         {
             "_id": 1,
-            "message": "race car",
+            "message": "race car"
         },
         {
             "_id": 2,
-            "message": "Not a palindrome!",
+            "message": "Not a palindrome!"
         }
     ]
 }